 The kick drum sound usually consists mainly of low frequencies, and therefore, it’s a bit tricky to mix it.
 You can hear it properly on the big speakers and feel it`s power from the subwoofer, but when it comes to laptop speakers or small earbuds, all that low-end power disappears.
 Here is where distortion, a trusty ally, jumps in.
 With this effect, you will be able to add harmonics that can be heard on small speakers.
 Consequently, it will also sound good on a massive sound system.
 However, being reasonable with the amount of distortion it is the key.

 4. Pay attention to the length

 In many cases, 808 kick drum samples are too long.
 This results in a muddy mix since the low frequency of the kick is swallowing the whole spectrum.
 If you are dealing with the 808 kick drum in the sampler as MIDI, pay attention to the decay and release parameters.
 On the other hand, if you use it as an audio sample simply size its length by using fade out or even try to automate the volume.

-If you are layering 808 kick drum with some other kick drum sound like many of producers do, pay special attention to the relation of these 2 sounds.
-For example, if your standard kick drum has a sharp transient there is no need for the 808 kick drum to have the same.
+If you are layering 808 kick drum with some other kick drum sound like many producers do, pay special attention to the relation of these two sounds.
+For example, if your standard kick drum has a sharp transient, there is no need for the 808 kick drum to have the same.
 The first sample will be in charge of the initial punch while the 808 will tend to have body and sustain.
 To make a good mix between these two try to use some of the transient shaper plugins that are widely available.
 The best option would be to use the one that is offering multi-band controls.
-Therefore, you will be able to precisely carve it in the best possible way.
+Therefore, you will be able to carve it in the best possible way precisely.